Get details on how laser tattoo removal works

 You can see the size difference in the animated image below.
 The black splotches are ink particles, which dwarf the blood cells swimming around them.

 Over time, the white blood cells eat away at the ink particles, but most are still too large for the white blood cells to grab onto and remove from the skin.
 This is the reason tattoos are permanent.
 To erase a tattoo, you need lasers to break up the ink particles.

 Tattoo removal lasers, also called Q-switch lasers or ultra-short pulse lasers, are extremely hot, operate in a very narrow frequency, and are very, very fast.
 This speed and heat is crucial to cracking the ink particles apart.
 To break up an ink particle, you need to heat it to make it expand due to thermal expansion, but the zap has to be quick enough so that half of the particle remains cool.
 The opposing cool and hot forces then separate the ink particles into smaller pieces.

 Once the lasers break the ink particles apart into bite-sized chunks, the white blood cells can absorb them for transportation to the liver.

-Now this may sound relatively easy, but the process is very unique to each person.
-The number of sessions vary substantially from tattoo to tattoo and person to person.
+Now, this may sound relatively easy, but the process is very unique to each person.
+The number of sessions varies substantially from tattoo to tattoo and person to person.

 How Does Tattoo Removal Feel?